CMSTrackerDPG/certifier/docs/development.rst

 In case one wants to improve the Certhelper project, the following steps are necessary:

--  Install Python version 3.7 or 3.8 (recommended 3.8)
+-  Install Python version 3.8
 -  Setup a virtual environment
 -  Install requirements packages